linx-software/salesforce-api-connectors/README.md

 #### DeleteAccount

-Remove an existing account. based on an `Id` input parameter.
+Remove an existing account based on an `Id` input parameter.

 ---